itsallcode/holiday-calculator/README.md

 Holiday-calculator supports 4 different flavors of holiday definitions.
 For each flavor there is a dedicated class in package `org.itsallcode.holidays.calculator.logic`.

-1. class `FixedDateHoliday`: Fixed date holiday definition
-2. class `FloatingHoliday`: Floating holiday definition
+1. `FixedDateHoliday` defines a holiday with a fixed date.
+2. `FloatingHoliday` defines a holiday with a floating date.
-3. class `EasterBasedHoliday`: Easter-based holiday definition
+3. `EasterBasedHoliday` defines an Easter-based holiday.
-4. class `OrthodoxEasterBasedHoliday`: Orthodox-Easter-based holiday definition
+4. `OrthodoxEasterBasedHoliday` defines an Orthodox-Easter-based holiday
+5. `ConditionalHoliday` defines a conditional holiday, effective under the given condition
+5. `HolidayWithAlternative` defines a holiday with an alternative date, effective under the given condition

 Section [Configuration file](README.md#flavors) describes the details and parameters for each flavor.